Featured Artist Interviews

 Click here to view the “Her Season” exhibit featuring Jill Vaughn and Diana Rogers.

-Gallery One Featured Artist: Interview with Jill Vaughn
+Featured Artist Interview with Jill Vaughn

 G1: You have a new exhibit “Her Season” now on view which includes several works that have hands drawn in them.
 What inspired the hands?